جامعة النجاح الوطنية

 • 10211201

-Introduction to mechanics of deformable bodies; concepts of stress and strain, classification of materials behavior, stress-strain relations and generalized Hook’s law.
-Applications to engineering problems involving members under axial loads, torsion of circular rods and tubes, bending and shear stresses in beams/members, combined loading and stress transformation.
-Stress in thin- and thick-walled cylinders, curved beams, shrink and press fits, stresses in rotating disks, contact stresses.
-Failure theories under static loading.
+Introduction to mechanics of deformable bodies; concepts of stress and strain, classification of materials behavior, stress-strain relations and generalized hooks law. applications to engineering problems involving members under axial loads, torsion of circular rods and tubes, bending and shear stresses in beams/members, combined loading and stress transformation. stress in thin- and thick-walled cylinders, curved beams, shrink and press fits, stresses in rotating disks, contact stresses. failure theories under static loading.

 3